 The cost really depends on where you live.
 There really is not a set price, but you can expect to pay anywhere from 1200.00 to 2500 dollars depending on the machine and the facility.
 Car accident victims can get their attorney involved and get an MRI on a medical lien or an attorney’s lien, usually with no issues.
 Your personal injury lawyer can also negotiate the bill if it seems excessive.
 If you have med pay or PIP, a scan would be covered under that type of insurance as well.
 The cost is minimal compared to the results it will provide your attorney

 Can i get an MRI scan without a Doctor referral

 That really depends on the facility.
 If the doctor won’t order one, there must be a good reason.
 However, your attorney can get involved and he will be able to get one done.
 The facility necessarily does not need paperwork from the doctor to order one.
 They just need someone to pay for it.
-If you attorney is willing to lien, there’s no reason you can not get one with a doctor’s referral.
-If your attorney thinks it will help your personal injury case, he will get it done no matter the cost.
+If you attorney is willing to do a lien, there’s no reason you can not get one with a doctor’s referral.
+However, if your attorney thinks the MRI will help your personal injury case, he will get it done no matter the cost.

 Car accidents & personal injury attorneys

 MRI scans are vital to a personal injury case, and your attorney.
 Furthermore, he needs the documentation from the scan to prove your injury resulted from your car accident.
 Without it, he may not have much of a personal injury case.
 If you think you need further evaluation and your doctor is not providing it, speak with your personal injury attorney.
 He may be able to order one and get the documentation you need to prove your case.
 If you are injured in a car accident you may need an MRI scan to prove injury,without it, you may not have a case.